-- 8. Chief officers are paid a spot salary.
-The spot salaries which apply for 2023/24 are as follows:

-- Chief executive: £178,767

-- Deputy Chief Executives £131,060

-- Heads of Service: £107,806

-Service Managers will be paid on the joint councils' pay scale at grade 11.

-- service managers salaries range between £67,397 to £71,928. - 9.
-All figures in this statement reflect the agreed pay award for 2023/24 which is 5.5%. - 10.
-Chief Officers do not receive any performance-related pay or bonuses. - 11.
+- 12. Chief officers are paid a spot salary.
+The spot salaries which apply from 1 April 2024 are as follows: - Chief executive: £ 184,577 - Deputy Chief Executives £ 139,579 - Head of Finance £ 122,475 - Head of Legal £122,475 - Heads of Service: £ 114,814 - 13.
+Service Managers will be paid on the joint councils' pay scale at grade 11 or a spot salary where required.
+Service Manager salaries range between £70,571 to £80,145. - 14.
+Chief Officers do not receive any performance-related pay or bonuses. - 15.
 The Chief Executive has been designated as the councils' Head of Paid Service.
-No additional remuneration is payable for that designation. - 12.
-The Head of Finance has been designated as the councils' Chief Finance (section 151) Officer.
-No additional remuneration is payable for that designation. - 13.
-The Head of Legal and Democratic has been designated as the councils' Monitoring Officer.
-No additional remuneration is payable for that designation. - 14.
+No additional remuneration is payable for that designation. - 16.
+The Head of Finance has been designated as the councils' Chief Finance (section 151) Officer and therefore annual salary reflects that designation. - 17.
+The Head of Legal and Democratic has been designated as the councils' Monitoring Officer and therefore annual salary reflects that designation. - 18.
 The Chief Executive has been appointed as the councils' Returning Officer.
-In this role they receive additional remuneration, which varies from year to year.
-They may also employ other officers to support them in their work.
+In this role they are entitled to receive additional remuneration.
+However, the Chief Executive has chosen to waive their entitlement to such payment.
+They may also employ and remunerate other officers (including chief officers) to support them in their work as Returning Officer.
 Fees payable for district and parish council elections are agreed by each council.
-Fees for other types of election are agreed and payable by the government or other bodies such as Oxfordshire County Council. - 15.
+Fees for other types of election are agreed and payable by the government or other bodies such as Oxfordshire County Council. - 19.
 Chief Officers do not receive overtime, on-call, or stand-by payments, and do not receive additional payment for attendance at evening meetings.
-The Chief Executive, at their discretion, may make additional responsibility payments as required. - 16.
-On recruitment of a new Head of Service within the current management structure, the gross base salary on recruitment will be the spot salary stated in paragraph 8, though this may be varied if an interim appointment is made. - 17.
-On recruitment of a new Chief Executive, the gross base salary will be determined by the Joint Staff Committee. - 18.
+The Chief Executive, at their discretion, may make additional responsibility payments as required. - 20.
+On recruitment of a new Head of Service within the current management structure, the gross base salary on recruitment will be the spot salary stated in paragraph 8, though this may vary if an interim appointment is made. - 21.On recruitment of a new Chief Executive, the gross base salary will be determined by the Joint Staff Committee. - 22.
 In the event of a Chief Officer's post becoming redundant, any severance payment will be made on the same basis as to any other employee, according to the councils' organisational change policy.
-Other than any pension to which they are contractually and / or statutorily entitled, no other payments will be made to Chief
+Other than any pension to which they are contractually

-Officers on their ceasing to be employees of the council unless in settlement of any dispute.

-- 19. Chief Officers' contributions to the Local Government Pension Scheme (LGPS) are determined by their salary and by the rules of the scheme.
-For those who are members of the LGPS and paying contributions on the whole of their salary, Deputy Chief Executives contribute 11.4 per cent; Heads of Service currently pay 10.5 per cent; while the Chief Executive pays 12.5 per cent.
-Service Managers who earn less than £67,900 contribute 8.5 per cent, those who earn above £67,901 contribute 9.9 per cent. - 20.
-No enhancements will normally be paid to Chief Officers' pensions other than in the event of a Chief Officer being offered early retirement on efficiency grounds, and only then with the approval of the Joint Audit and Governance Committee. - 21.
+- and / or statutorily entitled, no other payments will be made to Chief Officers on their ceasing to be employees of the council unless in settlement of any dispute. - 23.
+Chief Officers' contributions to the Local Government Pension Scheme (LGPS) are determined by their salary and by the rules of the scheme. - 24.
+For those who are members of the LGPS and paying contributions on the whole of their salary contributions for 2024/25 are: - Chief Executive 11.4 per cent - Deputy Chief Executives 11.4 per cent - Heads of Service 10.5 per cent - Service Managers (who earn more than £74,701) 9.9 per cent - Service Managers (who earn less than £74,700) 8.5 per cent - 25.
+No enhancements will normally be paid to Chief Officers' pensions other than in the event of a Chief Officer being offered early retirement on efficiency grounds, and only then with the approval of the Joint Audit and Governance Committee. - 26.
 The councils will not usually re-employ a Chief Officer who has left their employment and is now drawing a local government pension unless there are exceptional circumstances.
 Any decision to re-employ a Chief Officer already drawing a pension is at the discretion of the Chief Executive.
+If the role is Chief Executive, JAGC would approve.